geoglows/training.geoglows.org/docs/old_pages/overview.md

 hydrological modeling.
-By leveraging advanced technologies, including the ECMWF’s global weather forecasts and cutting-edge cloud computing, GEOGLOWS pioneered global streamflow forecasting services in the creation of the model that is now known as RFS.
+By leveraging advanced technologies, including the ECMWF’s global weather forecasts and cutting-edge cloud computing, GEOGLOWS pioneered global streamflow forecasting services.
 These services provide critical information to support decision-making in water management, helping to mitigate the impacts of floods, droughts, and other water-related challenges.
 Over time, the initiative